Karthi2124/90DaysofDevops/Challenges/Day05/READme.md

 * Save the backup to a destination directory.
 * Add a timestamp to the backup file.
 * Optionally clean old backups (e.g., older than 7 days).

+  ## 3. Cron and Crontab to Automate the Backup Script:
+* Cron: A time-based job scheduler in Unix-like operating systems.
+It automates repetitive tasks by running commands or scripts at specified times and intervals.
+* Crontab: Short for "cron table," it is a configuration file where you define the tasks (called "cron jobs") and their schedules.
+### Use of Cron and Crontab
+Cron and Crontab are primarily used to automate routine and repetitive tasks, which saves time and ensures tasks run consistently.
+Here are some common uses:

+## 4. User Management:
+User management is a critical part of Linux system administration, as it allows for the control and organization of system users, their permissions, and their environments.